-Contrary, Zn concentrations in aboveground and roots biomass were lower in phase II, but these concentrations could also decrease C. odoratus growth and development [30].
-Although Zn is an essential micronutrient for plants; it is well known that concentrations greater than 1.5 g.kg-1 in water and soils cause phytotoxicity inhibiting many plant metabolic functions, resulting in retarded growth and causing senescence [13], [30], [38].
-Moreover, the observed difference in biomass production between phases I and II could be related to seasonal weather as reported by researchers from India [39].
+Contrary, Zn concentrations in aboveground and roots biomass were lower in phase II, but these concentrations could also decrease C. odoratus growth and development [27].
+Although Zn is an essential micronutrient for plants; it is well known that concentrations greater than 1.5g.kg-1 in water and soils cause phytotoxicity inhibiting many plant metabolic functions, resulting in retarded growth and causing senescence [12], [27], [35].
+Moreover, the observed difference in biomass production between phases I and II could be related to seasonal weather as reported by IITKGP (IN) [36].
 During Sep-Oct the rain could have favored the growth of C. odoratus and caused variation in dissolved oxygen and redox potential parameters (Table 2).

-Adsorption of Zn on gravel is strongly influenced by changes in pH [40].
+Adsorption of Zn on gravel is strongly influenced by changes in pH [37].
 Table 2 shows a small but statically significant difference in the pH between the planted and unplanted wetlands.
 A greater reduction of Zn in the unplanted HSSF CW could be related to increased precipitation due to increases in pH values.
 Additionally, greater Zn removal in the unplanted HSSF CW could be related to the greater available surface area than in the planted HSSF CW in which the plant roots likely reduce available surface area.
-The authors of the book The Biogeochemistry of Wetlands [29] affirm that iron and manganese oxides are present as partial coatings on the silicate minerals in soils and freshwater sediments and their large surface area results in a high potential for Zn adsorption.
+Uni-Mysore and IISC affirm that iron and manganese oxides are present as partial coatings on the silicate minerals in soils and freshwater sediments and their large surface area results in a high potential for Zn adsorption [28].
 The vegetation-free gravel likely facilitated greater adsorption of Zn.

-It is probable that adsorption Zn behavior is also related to Ca concentrations (> 50 mg.L-1 data not shown) in the interstitial water of the HSSF CW.
-The Zn adsorption in calcareous soils was studied by universities in Iran and Australia [41] who concluded that high $CaCO_3$, clay content, and specific surface area were closely related to the kinetics of Zn adsorption.
-Similarly, in France [42] reported Zn sorption was also found to be highly correlated to constructed wetlands soil Ca contents and its bonds with the carbonates.
+It is probable that adsorption Zn behavior is also related to Ca concentrations (> 50 mg \cdot L-1 data not shown) in the interstitial water of the HSSF CW.
+The Zn adsorption in calcareous soils was studied by Iranian and Australian researchers, who concluded that high CaCO $3$ [38], clay content, and specific surface area were closely related to the kinetics of Zn adsorption.
+Similarly, French studies reported that Zn sorption was also found to be highly correlated with the Ca contents of constructed wetland soil and its bonds with carbonates [39].

-According to The Biogeochemistry of Wetlands [28], sulfur cycling governs many microbial communities that regulate oxidation and reduction reactions and play a critical role in the biogeochemistry of wetlands.
-Although this study did not measure reduced sulfur species, sulfates reductions in both systems under high temperature (> 28 °C) and adequate organic matter, (93 mg.L-1) probably favored metals removal as demonstrated by University of Georgia [43].
+According to UF and LSU (USA) [26], sulfur cycling governs many microbial communities that regulate oxidation and reduction reactions and play a critical role in the biogeochemistry of wetlands.
+Although this study did not measure reduced sulfur species, sulfates reductions in both systems under high temperature (>28 °C) and adequate organic matter, (93 mg · L-1) probably favored metals removal as demonstrated by studies at UGA (USA) [40].
 The bacterial community and plant growth in wetlands can also modify the heavy metal dynamic.
-Several authors report that the emergent aquatic plants in HSSF CW tend to accumulate metals, mainly in the roots, because that is where physicochemical and biological processes occur [44], [26].
+Several authors report that the emergent aquatic plants in HSSF CW tend to accumulate metals, mainly in the roots, because that is where physicochemical and biological processes occur [41], [24].